 - Colorado State Veterans Nursing Homes

 In keeping with the public library model of patron services, we see these libraries as community focal points where information and people come together for the enjoyment and enrichment of one and all.

 Institutional libraries generally combine functions of both public and school libraries, supporting multiple endeavors, such as K-12 educational curriculum, adult education, vocational training, GED preparation, rehabilitation/therapeutic goals and more.

-Institutional Library Development Staff Recognized by American
+- Institutional Library Development Staff Recognized by American Correctional Association (ACA)

 ACA has named the Institutional Library Development team members who serve as "Regional Librarians" to Colorado Department of Corrections the "Best in the Business"!

-Libraries: Impacting Lives in Meaningful Ways (PDF)
+- Institutional Libraries: Impacting Lives in Meaningful Ways (PDF)

 This brochure provides general information about the work of the Institutional Library Development unit in supporting library services to state-funded institutions.